imyrvold/imyrvold.github.io-ivan/Content/aws/swift-lambda-ci-cd.md

 }
 ```
 And the last file to add is the `lambda-deployment.ts` file.
-Add the `lib/lambda-deployment.ts` filw with the following content:
+Add the `lib/lambda-deployment.ts` file with the following content:

 ``` typescript
 import * as cdk from '@aws-cdk/core';